yhw086/PowerOutageClassifier/README.md

 **Model Construction**:
 The necessary encodings for the nominal data were performed using OneHotEncoder.
 The quantitative features were kept as they were.
+With the above transformers for each of the features, we used a ColumnTransformer to allocate a OneHotEncoder transformer and a "passthrough" for the numerical columns separately, and combined with a DecisionTreeClassifier as our binary-class classifier in one Pipeline object as our baseline model.

 **Model Performance**:
 The model achieved a training accuracy of approximately 99.9% and a testing accuracy of about 68.4%.
 While the high training accuracy suggests that the model has learned from the data effectively, the lower testing accuracy indicates that the model may not generalize as well to unseen data.
 This discrepancy suggests that the model might be overfitting the training data.
-The F1 score, which balances precision and recall, is particularly useful in binary classification problems like this, where the cost of false positives and false negatives may differ.

 Our base_line_model has an F1 score of 0.6 on the test data set which indicates that the model has a moderate balance between precision and recall.
 This score suggests that the model is somewhat effective at classifying the positive class (in this case, 'severe weather') but also has room for improvement.